AntiToxicity/.github/profile/README.md

 3. Once installed, head over to [the dashboard](https://antitoxicity.tech/login) to customize Anti Toxicity's settings, to ensure optimal moderation.

 📚 Support:
-For assistance or inquiries, join our Discord server [Your Support Server] and visit the #Anti Toxicity-support channel.
+For assistance or inquiries, join our Discord server at https://discord.antitoxicity.tech and visit the #Anti Toxicity-support channel.
 Our team is here to help you with any questions or issues you may encounter.

 🙏 We hope Anti Toxicity enhances your Discord server's safety and fosters a welcoming community environment.
 Thank you for choosing Anti Toxicity!

-[Your Organization]
+Anti Toxicity Development Team